-Our GIRO KOM Challenge provides the perfect mix of LIVE race-viewing and challenging and rewarding rides on the legendary routes and climbs of the GIRO in the Alps and Dolomites.
+Our GIRO KOM Challenge provides the perfect mix of LIVE race-viewing and challenging and rewarding rides on the legendary routes and climbs of the GIRO in the Dolomites.

-Stelvio (both sides), Monte Grappa, Mortirolo, Gavia, Sella Ronda and Alpe di Siusi all feature in our exciting and challenging ride program.
+Monte Zoncolan, Monte Crostis, Monte Grappa, Sella Ronda and the Passo Giau all feature in our exciting and challenging ride program.

 GIRO Race-Viewing Details

-Stage 16: Access to our Private Race-Viewing Hospitality Marquee on the Passo Umbrail
+Stage 14: Access to our Private Race-Viewing Hospitality Marquee on the Monte ZONCOLAN

-Stage 18: Access to the VIP Tribune at the Finish Line in Ortisei
+Stage 15: Access to the VIP Tribune at the Finish Line in Sappada

 Top 7 reasons to choose Thomson